 If a member of staff's circumstances change, they must inform the Head immediately of any circumstance that may influence their suitability to work with children in accordance with the Regulations.
 Any failure to disclose such information may be treated as a disciplinary matter in accordance with the School's Disciplinary Procedure.
 If a member of staff is unsure if they are covered by the Regulations or whether disclosure is required, they must seek guidance from the Head.

 Technology Policy Including Online Safety

-(It is essential you read the Acceptable Use of Digital Resources policies, Anti-bullying policy section on cypher-bulling and the section on Radicalisation (Prevent) in this policy and Sexting in Appendix 2.)
+(It is essential you read the Technology policy including online Safety, Staff AUP, Anti-bullying policy section on cyberbullying and the section on Radicalisation (Prevent) in this policy and Sexting in Appendix 2.)